Patriots Owner Robert Kraft Deposed In Colin Kaepernick Collusion Case

 So far, Kaepernick has personally attended the depositions for Houston Texans owner Bob McNair, Dallas Cowboys owner Jerry Jones, Baltimore Ravens coach John Harbaugh, Ravens general manager Ozzie Newsome, NFL commissioner Roger Goodell, NFL executive vice president Troy Vincent, plus Seattle Seahawks’ coach Pete Carroll and general manager John Schneider.

 But Kraft’s long-standing friendship with Donald J. Trump gave this particular deposition greater importance.
-The relationship has raised questions about whether or not the president’s public statements criticizing Kaepernick and other peaceful protesters influenced his hiring decisions.
+The relationship has raised questions about whether or not the president’s public statements criticizing Kaepernick and other protesters influenced his hiring decisions.
 Kraft’s comments during a recent owners meeting were leaked and have made him a target of Kaepernick’s team.

 At a political rally, Trump called the veteran quarterback a “son of a b*tch” who should be fired for taking a knee during the national anthem.
 Kraft deemed Trump’s rhetoric “divisive” and “horrible” while other team owners expressed fears of being blasted on Twitter if they allowed the protests to continue.